SwarnabhKashyap/racism-tracker-northeastindia/README.md

 # racism-tracker-northeastindia
-A dashboard of tracking reported incidents of Racism of North East Indian people within the country of India
+An online dashboard of tracking reported incidents of Racism of North East Indian people within the country of India

 ### Motivation